How can rural Pakistani communities’ electricity needs be met?

 Education is a key tool in fighting climate change.
 Balochistan is no different.
 Many rural households would like to install solar cells.
 However, they lack access to the most basic information on how to do this.

-The final, and perhaps most tenacious challenge is the need to gain access to reliable flows of finance.
-Renewables have dropped drastically in cost, but even so these are still high technologies with constant operational and maintenance costs.
+The final, and perhaps most intractable challenge is the need to gain access to reliable flows of finance.
+Renewables have dropped drastically in cost, but even so these technologies have constant operational and maintenance costs.
 To achieve SDG 7 by 2030 (ensure access to affordable, reliable, sustainable and modern energy for all), government investment and donor aid are both needed.
 This would be a game changer for rural communities the world over.